-Growing exclusively in coniferous woods,
+Growing exclusively in moist, moss rich coniferous or mixed woods,

 Pileus 5-20 mm across,